 The Career Networking Committee shall consist of a Chair selected from among the Directors by the Nominating & Governance Committee for a four-year term, as well as other committee members appointed for two-year renewable terms.
 Committee members may include Directors as well as members of the Association who are not serving as Directors.
-The staff liaisons for the Career Networking Committee shall be the Senior Director of Alumnae/i Engagement and the Director of the Career Development Office, or such other individuals so designated by the Associate Vice President in consultation with the Officers.
+The staff lead for the Career Networking Committee shall be the Associate Vice President of Engagement, other individual so designated by the Executive Director in consultation with the Officers.

 SEC.
-8. CLUBS COMMITTEE.
+7. CLUBS COMMITTEE.

-The Clubs Committee shall advise the Office of Alumnae/i Affairs and Development on Vassar’s presence regionally and around the world and develop and implement strategies to engage alumnae/i in their communities.
+The Clubs Committee shall advise the Office of Advancement on Vassar’s presence regionally and around the world and develop and implement strategies to engage alums in their communities.

 The Clubs Committee shall consist of a Chair selected from among the Directors by the Nominating & Governance Committee for a four-year term, as well as other committee members appointed for two-year renewable terms.
 Committee members may include Directors as well as members of the Association who are not serving as Directors.
 Each member should be a Club President or designated regional representative.
-The staff liaison for the Clubs Committee shall be the Associate Director of Alumnae/i Engagement, or such other individual so designated by the Associate Vice President in consultation with the Officers.
+The staff lead for the Clubs Committee shall be the Senior Associate Director of Alumnae/i Engagement, or other individual so designated by the Executive Director in consultation with the Officers.

 SEC.
-9. CLASS ENGAGEMENT COMMITTEE.

-The Class Engagement Committee shall advise the Office of Alumnae/i Affairs and Development on services that engage alumnae/i through class affiliation to strengthen engagement of all members of the Association.
-It shall provide guidance on class leadership structure, class programming, and Reunion activities.

-The Class Engagement Committee shall consist of a Chair selected from among the Directors by the Nominating & Governance Committee for a four-year term, as well as other committee members appointed for two-year renewable terms.
-Committee members may include Directors as well as members of the Association who are not serving as Directors.
-The staff liaison for the Class Engagement Committee shall be the Associate Director of Alumnae/i Engagement or such other individual so designated by the Associate Vice President in consultation with the Officers.

-.
-SPECIAL COMMITTEES AND TASK FORCES.
+8. SPECIAL COMMITTEES AND TASK FORCES.

 The Officers of the Board may create special committees and task forces of the Board or the Association, designating the purpose and powers of such groups.
 The Officers, in consultation with the Nominating & Governance Committee, shall appoint the chair(s) of each special committee or task force.
 The terms of membership on special committees shall be set forth in the resolution designating the purpose and powers of such committees but shall not exceed one year unless so approved by the Officers.